 It is important for the liberal to see that the oppressed person who agitates for his rights is not the creator of tension.
 He merely brings out the hidden tension that is already alive. -Dr. Martin Luther King, Jr.

 It can get worse.
 It will get worse if we don’t re-imagine what it means to be a patriot.
-If we let one group of Americans define who and what our flag stands for, and who and what disrespects it.
+If we continue to let a minority group of Americans define who and what our flag stands for, and who and what disrespects it.
 America as dreamed will never exist if we keep appeasing and enabling and excusing this white non-sense.

 Now is the time to make real the promises of democracy. . .
 It would be fatal for the nation to overlook the urgency of the moment. – Dr. Martin Luther King, Jr.